 - Yarn Needle

-- To change the size chain a multiple of 3 to the desired length and continue with the written pattern.
+To change the size, chain a multiple of 3 to the desired length and continue with the written pattern.
 3 chains are needed to complete each blanket stitch combination.
 This is why the multiple needs to be followed at all times.

 Foundation: Chain 66 (see how to make it bigger or smaller above)

-Border: Attach color you have chosen for the border in a corner by doing *3 single crochets, continue along the edge evenly single crocheting until you reached the next corner.
+Border: Attach the color you have chosen for the border in a corner by doing *3 SC, continue along the edge evenly single crocheting until you reached the next corner.
 Repeat * until you reach the starting corner.
-It i is very important to make sure to do 3 Single Crochets in every corner and attach the last Single Crochet of border with a slip stitch.
+It is critical to make sure to do 3 SC in every corner and attach the last SC of border with a slip stitch.

-My final blanket measured approximately 23 x 27 inches.
-I hope you enjoy making this blanket stitch blanket crochet pattern as much as I did!
+My final crochet blanket measured approximately 23 x 27 inches (58 x 69 cm).
+I hope you enjoy making this blanket stitch crochet pattern as much as I did!

-Don’t forget when you are finished making your blankets to share them with me on Instagram with the hashtag #EasyCrochet.
+Please keep in mind when you are finished making your blankets to share them with me on Instagram with the hashtag #EasyCrochet.
 I can’t wait to see all your crochet blanket stitch patterns!

-If you have any questions, feel free to ask!
+If you need any clarification, feel free to ask.
 I am more than happy to assist in any way possible.